-Google, Alphabet workers launch unconventional union with help of Communications Workers of America
+Google workers launch unconventional union with help of Communications Workers of America

 It’s the latest organizing effort by tech workers, who have gone public with frustrations over what they say are unfair labor practices and unethical business deals in recent years.
 Amazon workers are attempting to form a union at a warehouse in Alabama, while Google contractors in Pittsburgh have voted to form a union.
-(Amazon CEO Jeff Bezos owns The Washington Post.)
+(Amazon CEO and founder Jeff Bezos owns The Washington Post.)

 But much of Silicon Valley has pushed back against unionization efforts, surveilling suspected organizers and hiring consultants to suppress nascent efforts.